 Donald Trump’s “Golden” Visas

-On February 25, 2025, Trump announced his intention to end the EB-5 program and replace it with a “Gold Card” visa that requires a $5 million investment.
-While the announcement made headlines, it appears to be another publicity stunt.
+On February 25, 2025, Trump announced his intention to end the EB-5 program and replace it with a “Gold Card” visa that requires a $1 million payment.

 Trump’s “Gold Card” visa would be a separate category designed to attract the super-rich, potentially with benefits such as exemption from global income taxes.
 The concept, if implemented, could coexist with EB-5 rather than replace it, creating an alternative path for high-net-worth investors.